IBM/kubernetes-networking/README.md

 Services are assigned a DNS name of the form `<service>.<namespace>.svc.cluster.local`.
 The namespace is needed to address services across namespaces.
-In this tutorial we are only using the `default` namespace so using the service name alone is fine to find services.
+In this lab we are only using the `default` namespace so using the service name alone is fine to find services.
 The domain name `svc.cluster.local` does not need to be specified inside the pod because Kubernetes sets this in the domain search path in the pod's `/etc/resolve.conf` file.